All Episodes

 So anyway, we got fine gold on with Chris Wallace.

-Chris Wallace says, uh, Senator, according to this morning's New York Times, Alberto Gonzalez may actually have been right.
+Chris Wallace says, Senator, according to this morning's New York Times, Alberto Gonzalez may actually have been right.

 The dispute may have been over.

-It's very technical.
+This gets very technical.

 The computer searches of databases, not the interception of phone calls.